 BEWARE: Some mystery companies try to win your favor by promising a customized script is the best way you should do your event.
 This might sound tantalizing, but use your logic: will a totally customized script be better than a pre-written script!?

 The answer to the above question is an emphatic “NO”!
 A well-rehearsed, seasoned script takes weeks to write, and then many months – or even years – to correct, fine tune, and polish.
 This is standard operating procedure in Theater.
 Just ask any experienced actor about horror stories they’ve endured from first night “premieres” or a one-time performance.
 A play that has never been performed before a live audience is too risky.
 Fresh and new scripts always have glitches that take time and rehearsal to spot the flaws and then tweak and modify.
 Over the years, our audience feedback helps us to improve our scripts.
 Broadway producers have enough smarts to avoid a one-performance, “custom” script, so…SHOULDN’T YOU?

 The professional TV/Movie actors that our company uses are capable of doing the same script 500 or 1,000 times without ever once sounding like they are just “reciting lines”.
-They ALWAYS sound fresh and spontaneous because that’s why good actors can make a full-time living – they are in demand by top directors and producers of shows!
+They ALWAYS sound fresh and spontaneous because they are good actors whom earn a full-time living from, their craft.
+This keeps them in demand with top directors and producers.
 So when they add custom bits of adibbing that can change from one audience to another, their entire character portrayal is flawless and impressive.
 Amateur murder mystery companies that say “we don’t use scripts” are secretly trying to cover-up their biggest flaw: their actors are not very convincing doing character roles.
 The only way to get around that negative is to pump up the concept that “custom scripts” are better – when in fact, that is the furthest thing from the truth!

 Practice makes perfect, STILL the GOLDEN rule!